gglee89/gglee89/README.md

 Here are some facts about me:

-- 🔭 Head of Technology **@genealogy.co.kr**
+- 🔭 Front End Engineer **@Lifebit AI**
-- 🔭 Mentor in the Frontend Nanodegree Program **@Udacity**
+- 🔭 Former mentor in the Frontend Nanodegree Program **@Udacity**
-- 🌱 I’m currently focusing on scaling Bioinformatics AI/ML projects.
+- 🌱 I’m currently focusing improving my Testing Strategies and DevOps.
-- 👯 I’m looking to collaborate on **Data Engineering / Bioinformatics** projects.
+- 👯 I’m looking to collaborate on Full Stack Development projects.
-- 🤔 I’m looking for help with **DevOps** and **Mobile Native App Development**.
-- 💬 Ask me about **Full Stack Development, AWS Cloud Architecture, and Data Engineering**
+- 💬 Ask me about **Full Stack Development and AWS Cloud Architecture**
 - 📫 How to reach me: **gglee89@gmail.com** *(Personal E-mail)*
 - 😄 Pronouns: **Gustavo**
 - 😄 Background:
   - Born in Brazil, Sao Paulo; Lived until High-School;

 - 💬 Professional Experience:
-  - 7+ years as a Full Stack Developer on the MERN Stack;
+  - 8+ years as a Full Stack Developer on the MERN Stack;
   - 4+ years as a ReactJS and NodeJS Developer;
   - 3+ in between Academia (MSc + PhD) and working in the Industry;
   - 1+ year as a WordPress plugin Developer;